co3carbonate/live-counting-extension/README.md

 2. Once you have downloaded one of those extensions, you can install the script through [this link](https://gist.github.com/co3carbonate/cbf781758d12717721dc125a80a5c785/raw/bd3a0f9926dc17a2bb3e33fc8084dae43d1cb15b/client.user.js).
 That's it!

-##Features
+## Features

-Here is a complete list of versions and their features.
+Here is a complete list of features.
+Note that most of them can be disabled at will.

+- Ctrl+Enter shortcut to submit message
+- Colored Usernames
+- Clear Past Messages
+- Minimal Display Mode option
+- Standardize format of numbers from all messages (commas, spaces, etc.)

+## Changelog

 - v1.0
   - Colored usernames